Sabbatical Leave Guidelines

 The employee must, within 30 days of returning from the sabbatical, provide a concise written report of accomplishments made during the sabbatical, to the President or representative.
 This report shall include information regarding the activities undertaken during the sabbatical, the results accomplished during the sabbatical as they affect the employee and the University, and research or other scholarly work produced or expected to be produced as a result of the sabbatical.

 Regular full-time faculty members may apply for a one semester full-pay or two semester half-pay sabbatical in the sixth year of full-time service or the year following tenure, whichever is later.
 Faculty members must be tenured in order to apply for a sabbatical.
 An employee shall not be eligible for another sabbatical until six years of continuous service are completed following the first sabbatical.
 "Continuous service" means employment uninterrupted by a break in service, that is, an absence following which the employee is treated as a new employee.
 Neither paid nor unpaid leaves of absence constitute breaks in service.

 - Application forms may be obtained from the Faculty Success website.
 No sabbatical will be awarded without a completed application form.
 Applications need to be specific about proposed activities and include a timeline and supportive documents, as appropriate.

-- Applications may be submitted directly to the Office of the Provost or to the appropriate chairperson, director, dean or regional campus chief executive officer (CEO) for additional evaluative comments, who will in turn submit the application to the Office of the Provost.
+- Applications may be submitted directly to the Office of the Provost or to the appropriate chairperson, director, dean or branch campus chief executive officer (CEO) for additional evaluative comments, who will in turn submit the application to the Office of the Provost.
 If the application is submitted directly to the Office of the Provost, it must include all required signatures.
 An eligible applicant is free to apply without letters of support from his or her chair/director and/or dean/CEO.
 However, a discussion of the application with the chair/director and/or dean/CEO may be helpful not only to secure possible support but also to help anticipate necessary changes in the employee assignment patterns, etc. In any case, a submitted application must include signatures of acknowledgment by the chair/director and dean/CEO.